cuongndc9/elasticsearch/2_settings_mappings_filters_analyzers/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "The pessimist sees difficulty in every opportunity.
-The optimist sees opportunity in every difficulty." - Winston Churchill
+> "The future belongs to those who believe in the beauty of their dreams." - Eleanor Roosevelt
 <!-- INSPIRATIONAL_QUOTE_END -->